kevinsogo/compgen/docs_src/PREPARATION.md

 The `checker` field may be omitted.
 It defaults to a simple diff check.
 There are also a couple of builtin checks: enter `!diff.exact`, `!diff.tokens`, `!diff.real_abs_rel_1e_6`, etc., as the `checker`. (more to come soon...)

 Note that the file endings will tell KompGen what language your program is.
 There will be a predetermined compile and run command for each recognized language.
-(See) You can also use a three-argument version to specify a file: `[filename, compile, run]`.
+(See `langs.json` for details.)
+You can also use a three-argument version to specify a file: `[filename, compile, run]`, for example, as used in `model_solution` above.
 (The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you could write:

 ```js
     "validator": ["validator.hs", "ghc validator.hs", "./validator"],